 2.2 Treatments and experimental setup

 Treatments are referred to as entity to which a factor can be attributed so as to help report the experiment.
 This research was carried out with three exotic varieties of potato from the Netherlands and one Cameroonian improved potato varieties.
 They were Safari (T1), Diamant (T2), Banso (T3) and Panamera (T4).
-The experimental design used is the Randomize complete block design (RCBD) with three blocks.
+The experimental design used is the Randomized complete block design (RCBD) with three blocks.
 Each block consisted of four experimental units to which each treatment was assigned.
 Each experimental unit measured 1m×6m giving an area of 6m2.
 The block/replicate was separated by a path of 1m.
 The total surface area of the experiment was (6m×19m) =114m2 (Figure 1).
 The plot used was cleared, grass raked out of the plot, tilled, the stumps and shrubs off-rooted using a dig axe.
 Using a line, the plot was demarcated and ridges pegged out along the ropes.
 The ridges were arranged 100cm between the ridges and 6m long.
 A path of 1m separates each block of 4 ridges.
 Planting was done manually on the 10 of August 2021.
 A sprouted seed of each variety was planted by placing the seed tuber in the furoron the crest of the ridge.
 The seeds were planted 30cm between plants and 100cm between rows/ridges.
 The seeds were planted at a depth of 5cm, covered with soil and properly firmed with hands.
 The inorganic fertilizer (11-11-22) was applied at a rate of rate of 1.2 tons/ha to all treatments at planting.
 The fertilizer was applied at the crest of the ridges.
 Small furrows were created with a stick on the crests and the fertilizer applied therein.
 The fertilizer was properly mixed with hands to avoid direct contact with the potato seedlings.

 Figure 1 Experimental layout